giacomodecolle/CCO-design-patterns/design-patterns/CCO-whitepapers/space/facility location/README.md

 # Intent

 To represent location relationships where material entities (e.g., facilities, equipment, infrastructure) are situated within progressively larger geographic regions or sites (e.g., building → campus → city → state → country), enabling multi-level location queries and reasoning.
-The specific entity types and site hierarchies shown are examples—this pattern generalizes to any material entity that can be located at sites, and any hierarchical organization of sites.
+The specific entity types and site hierarchies shown are examples.
+This pattern generalizes to any material entity that can be located at sites, and any hierarchical organization of sites.

 # Competency Questions